 Statute of Limitations refers to the law the limits the amount of time within which a victim involved in a car accident may bring about legal proceedings.
-In the state of California, an individual has TWO YEARS in which to file a lawsuit for their damages resulting in a car accident or any other accident leading to a spinal cord injury.
+In the state of California, an individual has TWO YEARS in which to file a lawsuit for their damages resulting in a car accident or any other accident leading to a brain damage.

 Although failure to file a claim within the statutory period could result in barring your claim, there are certain exceptions.
 Although the statutory period begins to run on the date of the accident, exceptions will be made in situations where the injured party was mentally incompetent or incapable of filing a claim.
 Furthermore, the statutory period is extended for minors under the age of 18.
 The minor has until their eighteenth birthday, plus the statutory period of 2 years to file the suit lastly, the statutory period may be extended where an injury is unknown, but is later discovered.

 Additionally, if the claim is a Personal Injury action against public agency, it must be made within 180 days from the date of the car accident.
 Also, the claim must first be filed and denied before a lawsuit can be commenced.